TobseTobse/DD-WRT_NordVPN/README.md

 - TLS Auth Key: _copy & paste the content of the ta.key file in the chosen serverconfig directory_
 - CA Cert: _copy & paste the content of the ca.crt file in the chosen serverconfig directory_

-For all other fields not mentioned above: _leave empty or unchanged_
+For all other fields not mentioned above: _leave empty or unchanged_.
+Just bear in mind that NordVPN can change these values at any time (they have done that already) and that it's always better to match the values yourself manually than taking my values.

 Save and reboot your router.
 You should be good to go now.